ton-blockchain/TxTracer-core/README.md

 # TxTracer-core

-**TxTracer-core** is a core library for deep analysis, emulation, and tracing of transactions on the TON blockchain.
+**TxTracer-core** is a core library for deep analysis, emulation, and tracing transactions on the TON blockchain.
 The library allows you to reproduce transaction execution in a local sandbox, obtain detailed reports on computation, actions, and money flow, and collect low-level information about blocks, accounts, and messages.

 ## Features

-- **Detailed transaction tracing**: Emulate transaction execution in an environment identical to the real TON blockchain.
+- **Detailed transaction tracing**: Emulate transaction execution in an environment identical to TON blockchain's mainnet.
 - **Block and account data collection**: Obtain account state snapshots, block configuration, and transaction history.
 - **Work with libraries and contracts**: Automatic loading and handling of exotic library cells.
 - **Analysis of incoming/outgoing messages, balance calculations, and VM log collection.**